-- The purpose of the panel is to consider all applications for approval from prospective adopters and foster carers (for early permanence) and makes recommendations to the Agency Decision Maker. - The panel considers all applications for the approval of a match between a child/ren from the RAA and suitable adopters.
-This recommendation goes to the Agency Decision Maker (ADM) for the relevant Local Authority of the child being placed.
+- c.
+The panel consider all applications for approval from prospective adopters and foster carers (for early permanence) and makes recommendations to the VAA Agency Decision Maker. - d.
+The panel consider all applications for the approval of a match between a child/ren from the RAA and suitable adopters.
 The panel also consider placements for adoption where the birth parent(s) request their child be adopted.
-The recommendation of the match goes to the ADM for the relevant Local Authority. - The panel consider, on occasions 'brief reports' on adoption and fostering applications during Stage 2 of the assessment on whether the assessment to approve adopters should continue if the agency is considering terminating the assessment.
-The recommendation is made to the Agency Decision Maker for the RAA. - The panel can consider reports on proposed or actual placements for the purpose of information and advice, and on the progress of placements from time to time. - The panel consider reports on disrupted placements; reports of any case referred to the IRM and advises on lessons to be learned. - The panel perform a quality assurance function, commenting on the standard of reports received and the quality of assessments. - A bi-annual and annual report on the work of the Panel is received from the panel advisor and submitted to senior managers for inclusion in progress reporting to the members of the Adoption Committee and the RAA Strategic Governance Board. - The panel receives a broad range of learning and development opportunities to support contemporary adoption practice, including mandatory courses, such as equality and diversity, safeguarding and other learning events relevant to panel activity.
+These recommendations go to the ADM for the relevant Local Authority. - e.
+The panel consider, on occasions 'brief reports' on adoption and fostering applications during Stage 2 of the assessment of the agency has concerns about the applicants' suitability and is considering terminating the assessment.
+The recommendation is made to the Agency Decision Maker for the VAA. - f.
+The panel can consider reports on proposed or actual placements for the purpose of information and advice, and on the progress of placements from time to time. - g.
+The panel consider reports on disrupted placements and advises on lessons to be learned. - h.
+The panel perform a quality assurance function, commenting on the standard of reports received and the quality of assessments. - A bi-annual and annual report on the work of the Panel is completed by the panel advisor and submitted to senior managers for inclusion in progress reporting to the members of the Adoption Committee and the RAA Strategic Governance Board. - j.
+The panel receives a broad range of learning and development opportunities to support contemporary adoption practice, including mandatory courses, such as equality and diversity, safeguarding and other learning events relevant to panel activity.

-iv) Adopter and Carer feedback on the service:
+IV.
+Adopter and Foster Carer feedback on the service:

-- Prospective adopters/carers complete evaluation forms and adopters at key points in the adoption process, including those who have attended the information events; preparation and training groups; panel; post placement and post adoption order. - Regular engagement events are held with Coram Adopters and Adoptive families accessing local authority services to listen to experiences and contribute to the ongoing improvement and development of services.
+- Prospective adopters/early permanence carers complete evaluation forms at key points in the adoption process, including following information events, preparation and training groups, panel, post placement and following the adoption order being granted. - b.
+Engagement events are held with Coram Adopters and Adoptive families accessing local authority services to listen to experiences and contribute to the ongoing improvement and development of services.